ccb60/NEP_OA/Analysis_Daily/Daily-Data-Graphics.md

     ##   pH = col_double()
     ## )

-# Summarize Casco Bay data by days
+# Summarize Casco Bay Data by Days

 The first step is to extract data by the day, so we can look at daily medians, ranges, IQRs and 90% ranges.